Patrick Taylor, Board President

 Shaun Kuo, Treasurer

-Shaun Kuo is a recent graduate from the University of Washington’s Jackson School, and current master’s student at UW Tacoma’s MA in Community Planning.
-He is a Seattle native who has lived in Wallingford, Northgate, and Lake Forest Park.
+Shaun Kuo is a recent graduate from the University of Washington Tacoma’s Master of Arts in Community Planning.
+He is an urban planner and a Seattle native who has lived in Wallingford, Northgate, and Lake Forest Park.
 He enjoys exploring the city by bus and foot.
 He joined the board as treasurer in 2020.
 Shaun also serves as an editor and writes about energy policy, development, and parks.
 Follow him on Twitter @kuo_shaun or send him an email at shaun [at] theurbanist [dot] org.

 Erin Fried, Boardmember